Shen-oss/Companion-Conversations/README.md

 - Change the camera to the Two Character position.

-- Split the Panel's DigServer into two DigServer instances.
+- Replace the Panel's DigServer with TwoDigServer.

 # Demo Video